CONTRAINDICATIONS

 Hypercorticism and Adrenal Axis Suppression

-Systemic effects such as hypercorticism and adrenal axis suppression may occur.
-Monitor patients for signs and symptoms and consider reducing the dosage of EOHILIA.
-Use is not recommended in patients with severe hepatic impairment (Child-Pugh Class C) and monitoring for signs and/or symptoms of hypercorticism is recommended in patients with moderate hepatic impairment (Child-Pugh Class B).
+Monitor patients for signs and symptoms and consider reducing the EOHILIA dosage.
+Use is not recommended in severe hepatic impairment (Child-Pugh Class C).
+Monitor for hypercorticism in moderate hepatic impairment (Child-Pugh Class B).
+Where patients are subject to stress situations (e.g., trauma, surgery, infection) supplementation with a systemic corticosteroid is recommended.

 Immunosuppression and Increased Risk of Infection

-Avoid EOHILIA in patients with: systemic fungal infections, known or suspected Strongyloides (threadworm) infection, cerebral malaria, and active ocular herpes simplex.
+Avoid EOHILIA in patients with: systemic fungal infections, known or suspected Strongyloides infection, cerebral malaria, and active ocular herpes simplex.

 Erosive Esophagitis